-It is how generally recognized that impacts of climate change are already being felt in Toronto and the GTA.
+It is now generally recognized that impacts of climate change are already being felt in Toronto and the GTA.
 As identified in a 2008 report commissioned by the City, Toronto has experienced extreme heat, floods, droughts, new insect pests, new vector-borne diseases and other problems worsened by climate change (Toronto Environment Office, 2008).
 In terms of fluctuations to regular weather patterns, Toronto has seen an average temperature increase of 2.7°C since the late 1800s (Wieditz & Penney, 2006).
 Record high temperatures, accompanied by smoggier skies, have also been recorded in recent summer seasons.
 For instance, 2005 saw the warmest June on record; 37 days had a maximum temperature greater than 30°C (more than double the average from 1971-2000); humidex values exceeded 35 more than 44 times; and 48 smog days were declared, the highest number on record.
 While precipitation patterns have not undergone such drastic changes (Wieditz & Penney 2006), it has been predicted that precipitation will likely arrive during heavy rainfall events.
 For instance, snowfall will decrease and rainfall will increase in its stead, accompanied by an influx of freezing rain episodes (Toronto Environment Office, 2008) and ice-storms (Cheng, et al., 2007).
 More freeze-thaw cycles in the City are also projected, which take a heavy toll on roads as well as urban green spaces (Toronto Environment Office, 2008).

 Increased Financial Burdens on the City

 High density cities such as Toronto are particularly susceptible to damage caused by extreme weather or natural disasters.
 Extreme weather events occurring as a consequence of climate change can also be extremely costly for municipalities that have to deal with the consequences and clean-up.
 For example, the intense storm that took place in the City on August 19, 2005 caused millions of dollars of damage.
 This storm’s heavy rainfall washed out a part of Finch Avenue, and caused flash flooding and widespread damage across the City.
 Parks and Recreation spent $12.5 million restoring damaged trees and urban parks. $600,000 was spent by Urban Forestry Services to clear fallen trees.
 Likewise, Transportation Services spent close to $5 million repairing Finch Avenue.
 The total damage, including public and private property, was estimated at approximately $547 million – the most expensive storm in Toronto’s history (MacLeod, 2010).

 More frequent storms and severe weather will most certainly continue to cause damage to City infrastructure and put a strain on City resources.
 Indeed, the floods, storms, droughts and other weather-related phenomena that already occur annually in Canada can cost hundreds of millions, or even billions, of dollars (Health Canada, 2008, with reference to Public Safety and Emergency Preparedness Canada 2005).
-Furthermore, recent events such as Superstorm Sandy have revealed that even developed countries can be devastated by extreme weather events that are extremely difficult to prepare for and which are unprecedented in terms of scope and geography.
+Furthermore, recent events such as Superstorm Sandy have revealed that even developed countries can be devastated by extreme weather events that are difficult to prepare for and which are unprecedented in terms of strength and geographic scope.

 Increased Health Risks to Vulnerable Populations